24 Hours in 2 Artsy, Artisanal Villages: Thornbury & Clarksburg

 Treat Your Taste Buds in Thornbury

-Family owned and operated for generations, The Mill Café instantly feels like Thornbury’s ‘local’.
-Perched on the riverbank, there is a comforting buzz of conversation, bustling open kitchen and soft glow from the fireplace.
+Family-owned and operated for generations, The Mill Café instantly feels like Thornbury’s ‘local’.
+Perched on the riverbank, there is a comforting buzz of conversation, bustling open kitchen and the soft glow from the fireplace.
 Chef Andrew Barber serves up a seasonal menu of favourites, from brunch to dinner to can’t-miss desserts.

 Foodies!
 Look for Sumac + Salt, a unique, communal, multi-course forest-farm-fork dining experience hosted by partners Hannah Harradine and Chef Joel Grey.
 Local, seasonal, farmed, forested, foraged and preserved are all key themes explored.
 Vintage plates and flowers add that final Insta-worthy touch.

 Cheese lovers will not want to leave The Cheese Gallery, a cheese shop and tasting bar offering an extraordinary selection of local and international cheese, plus cheese-themed events like Fondue Fridays.
 For everything honey, the Honey House in Clarksburg is a retail outlet for Beaver Valley Gold Honey (open April to December).
 You can’t miss it – it’s shaped like a honey hive.